 TFL has created a variety of initiatives with the needs of Louisiana’s diverse population in mind.
 Each initiative addresses a specific opportunity for change and represents a focused effort to support the smoke-free movement in Louisiana.

 The Healthier Air For All Campaign (HAFA) is TFL’s secondhand smoke initiative.
-A large number of Louisiana residents are not protected from the dangers of secondhand smoke exposure: entertainers, bar and gaming facility employees.
-HAFA encourages support for the protection of all employees with the expansion of smoke-free policies, businesses and events across Louisiana, to continue the growing movement toward a 100% smoke-free Louisiana.
+A large number of Louisiana residents are not protected from the dangers of secondhand smoke exposure: entertainers, bar, and gaming facility employees.
+HAFA encourages support for the protection of all employees with the expansion of smoke-free policies, businesses, and events across Louisiana, growing the movement toward a 100 percent smoke-free Louisiana.

 Quit With Us, LA is a partnership between TFL and the Department of Health and Hospitals Tobacco Control Program (TCP) that was built as a grassroots community outreach effort.
 The website is a free resource for those who want to quit on their own or help a friend or loved one quit, and for healthcare providers who identify that their patients are tobacco users and have a desire to quit.